 Please take the time to read through our applications process and FAQs BEFORE sending us an email.
-If you cannot find the answer to your question here, you can email us at email@example.com.
+If you cannot find the answer to your question here, you can email us at firstname.lastname@example.org.
 Please do not call our phone number with application related questions.
+All correspondence regarding your application will be done by email.
+If your email filter is set to exclusive you will need to check your junk and spam folders frequently so you do not miss updates on the status of your application.
 Please note that although a pug may appear on our website there may be approved applicants on our waitlist that will get first consideration.
 We recommend you not wait until you see a pug that you would like to adopt before you begin the adoption process.
 Applicants on the waitlist are always given first priority as long as they are a good match for the pug.

 Step 1 – Complete Adoption Application